 Objective How?
-Success criteria At least 50% of children on the SEND list to pass the phonics check.
-Targeted intervention To maintain high standards of attainment by EAL pupils in all key stages Targeted interventions across the school where necessary.
+Success criteria At least 50% of children on the SEND list to pass the phonics check in Y1 & Y2.
+Targeted intervention Y2 phonics check Aut 21 3/6 pupils to meet criteria Y1 phonics check June 22 2/4 pupils to meet criteria To maintain high standards of attainment by EAL pupils in all key stages Targeted interventions across the school where necessary.
 Increased TA and teacher knowledge about their EAL children.
 Pupil progress meetings to track progress EAL pupils achieve in line with non-EAL pupils To reduce the gaps caused by the global pandemic and school closures.
-Regular monitoring and pupil progress meetings Targeted interventions by the class teacher To reduce the achievement gap
+Regular monitoring and pupil progress meetings Targeted interventions by the class teacher Catch up funding used for targeted reading intervention in Re, Y1, Y2 & Y3 To reduce the achievement gap